-Examples of Evaluation Studies conducted with collected data:
+The following are examples of evaluation studies conducted with collected data:

-Program Review Data: Over the years, the Office of Research, Planning, and Institutional Effectiveness has provided retention, success, efficiency and demographic data for program review.
+Program review data.
+Over the years, the Office of Research, Planning and Institutional Effectiveness has provided retention, success, efficiency, and demographic data for program review (2.48).

-STAR/CalWORKS: The Success through Achievement and Retention (STAR) program and CalWORKS have been provided both formative and summative data.
+STAR/CalWORKS.
+The STAR program and CalWORKS have provided both formative and summative data.
 This helped to refine procedures for establishing group study sessions.
 In the case of STAR, the data also support the evaluation reports required for the granting agency (U.S. Government, Title III).
-An evaluation of the SBVC Weekend College program by students and faculty was used to define faculty expectations and structure programs to better meet student needs.
+Studies include transfer patterns, prerequisite studies, cut score and placement evaluation, and high school course patterns versus SBVC placement tests, student equity studies, gainful employment studies, SWOT studies with local high schools, and focus group studies with campus advisory groups (2.64).